 After the dramatization, we sat down to rest and answered the following questions:

-- Which part of the book did you think was funniest?
+- Which part of the book did you think was the funniest?
 Why?

 - Think of another nursery rhyme that the children know for example, Little Bo Peep, Little Jack Horner or Three Blind Mice.
 What problems might these nursery rhyme characters have?
 Brainstorm what would Mother Goose say to them?